Usain90/Usain90.github.io/_posts/2020-09-30-Titanic Data Analysis Porject using Python.md

-After taking a look for our data set, in the way to answer the first questions, we could notice that the column **Sex** is divided to two genders, Man and Women.
+After taking a look for our data set, in a way to answer the first questions, we can notice that the column **Sex** is divided to two genders, Man and Women.
 But for better analyzing we will add another gender (Child) asuming that every person is under 16 years old is a child.